HoverBotAI/hoverbot-chatbot-client/README.md

 # HoverBot Chatbot Client

-A lightweight, customizable chatbot widget client for the HoverBot platform.
+A lightweight chatbot widget client for the HoverBot platform.
 This package provides the core functionality for integrating HoverBot's chatbot capabilities into any web application.

 ## Features